Gray Lock: Dummer's War

-In August 1723, he led a war party which descended upon the English colonial settlements at Northfield and Rutland, escaping with captive settlers.
-The English colonial militia were mustered and put on high alert, but in October Gray Lock once again attacked Northfield, escaping safely.
-With additional settler troops being raised and deployed as a result, early in 1724, by Massachusetts Bay Colony decree, a blockhouse, known as Fort Dummer, was erected by the colonists on the west bank of the Connecticut about ten miles north of Northfield, immediately south of today's Brattleboro, Vermont, to help guard against future attacks.
+In August 1723, he led a war party which descended upon the English colonial settlements at Northfield and Rutland in Massachusetts escaping with captive settlers.
+The English colonial militia were mustered and put on high alert, but in October, Gray Lock once again attacked Northfield, escaping safely.
+With additional settler troops being raised and deployed as a result, early in 1724, by Massachusetts Bay Colony decree, a blockhouse known as Fort Dummer was erected by the colonists on the west bank of the Connecticut River about ten miles north of Northfield, immediately south of today's Brattleboro, Vermont, to help guard against future attacks.
 The colonial garrisons already established at Northfield, displacing the Abenaki from their traditional winter hunting grounds and camps, were strengthened as well.

 The last of these settler parties withdrew from the field in March and April 1725, whereupon Gray Lock's contingent left their winter quarters, again throwing the settlements into a state of alarm.
 Intending reprisals, Captain Benjamin Wright set out in July for Missisquoi with a body of recruits, but having provisioned inadequately, aborted their mission and returned south.
 Gray Lock dogged Wright all the way to Northfield, with alarms and skirmishes continuing in and around Fort Dummer and Deerfield for the remainder of the summer months.

 Eastern Abenaki groups made peace with Massachusetts in 1725 and 1726, and Abenaki bands in Canada agreed to peace terms in 1727, but Gray Lock refused, mounting sporadic raids on the colonies over the next two decades or so.
 The best available accounts indicate that Gray Lock died a free man around 1750, his name already a legend even among his enemies, and with family and stalwart followers around him.

 Legacy

 Mount Greylock in Western Massachusetts is thought to have been named in tribute to chief Gray Lock.
 Although it is not clear whether chief Gray Lock was actually ever personally associated with this mountain, the name "Mount Greylock" first appeared in print around 1819, and came into popular use by the 1830s.

-There is a monument and plaque dedicated to Chief Gray Lock in Battery Park (Burlington, Vermont).
+There is a monument and plaque dedicated to Chief Gray Lock in Battery Park, Burlington, Vermont.